Plan your visit

 Simply go to the app’s “map” function, then find Moesgaard Museum, choose your preferred charging station, and begin charging.

 TYPE 2 / 22kW

 If you just want to visit our remarkable museum gift shop or café, or enjoy the stunning view from the museum’s sloping roof, you are welcome to do so at your leisure – without buying a ticket to the museum.

 All exhibition sections have elevators or lifts, dimensioned 90 cm wide and 140–145 cm deep.
 Please feel free to direct any questions regarding the use of, or assistance with, elevators and lifts to our helpful uniformed museum guards.

-To borrow a wheelchair for use in the museum, please contact our ticket desk.
-Unfortunately, it is not possible to book or reserve a museum wheelchair in advance.
-Also, we cannot offer to provide walkers or other types of mobility equipment – beyond wheel chairs.
+To borrow a wheelchair or walker for use in the museum, please contact our ticket desk.
+Unfortunately, it is not possible to book or reserve a museum wheelchair or walker in advance.

 All restroom areas include fully accessible facilities for disabled guests.